 - Possesses a current "California UST System Operator" certification issued by the ICC, which must be renewed every 24 months.

-- Provides and documents on-the-job training for facility employees.
+- Provides and documents site-specific job training for facility employees.

 - A separate 5-year Permit to Operate is required for each tank.